You now know your parent is transgender, but what happens now?

 Cath Lloyd

-British TEDx Speaker, life coach and author of “When Dad Became Joan” with her second booking coming out at the end of 2023, Cath Lloyd was a shy and unconfident student at school.
+British TEDx Speaker, life coach and author of “When Dad Became Joan” and “4 Steps to Emotional Freedom - How to be Happy Again After Painful Life Changes”, Cath Lloyd was a shy and unconfident student at school.
 Learning from her life experiences has developed her confidence, enabling her to share her voice, ideas, thoughts and feelings.

 Cath has spoken on local radio, Radio 5 Live and BBC Radio 4’s Woman’s Hour as well as many podcast shows.
-Cath is promoting the importance of self-honesty to learn and understand yourself.
-The other is, communication is one of the keys to keeping your emotional, mental, and physical balance and keeping family life running more smoothly.
+Cath promotes the importance of self-honesty in learning and understanding yourself.
+Self-honesty is the key to communication, keeping your emotional, mental, and physical balance and keeping family life running more smoothly.

 Share your thoughts